Warm-up best practices

 If you’re unsure whether you need to warm up, you can check your sender health using our free Email Reputation tool.
 It runs a quick analysis of your DNS records, blacklist status, and spam signals.
 If your score is below 50, we strongly recommend starting warm-up before launching any real campaigns.

-How long should you keep it active?
+How long should I keep warm-up enabled?

 We recommend keeping warm-up active for at least 30 days.
 This period allows your sending volume to increase gradually and helps email providers build trust with your address.